Appeon/PowerBuilder-RestClient-Example/README.md

 Download this PowerBuilder demo application, and use RESTClient in the application to call the Web APIs created in  [.NET-DataStore-Example](https://github.com/Appeon/.NET-DataStore-Example).

-1. Open the PowerBuilder project in PowerBuilder 2019.
+1. Open the PowerBuilder project in PowerBuilder 2019 R2 Beta.
 2. Set up and run the  [.NET-DataStore-Example](https://github.com/Appeon/.NET-DataStore-Example).
 3. Run the PowerBuilder project, and specify Model Type, URL and Theme in Settings.